 - 2 Tbsp water

-- When the oil is hot (Tip: You put a chopstick in the oil and when you see the bubbles around it, it’s ready!), dredge a piece of chicken in corn starch.
-Make sure chicken is all covered by the corn starch so when you put the chicken into the wok, oil won’t splatter.
+- When the oil is hot, drain the chicken well from the marinade and coat each piece with the corn/potato starch.
+Make sure the chicken is all covered by the starch so when you put the chicken into the oil, it won’t splatter.

 Recipe by Namiko Chen of Just One Cookbook.
 All images and content on this site are copyright protected.
 Please do not use my images without my permission.
 If you’d like to share this recipe on your site, please re-write the recipe and link to this post as the original source.
 Thank you.

 Editor’s Note: This post was originally published on January 5, 2011.
 The post has been updated with new images and content.